ngram-lab/al-folio/_pages/publications.md

 <div class="publications">

-<p>This page lists most of our publications and preprints since 2015.
-(It includes a few non-paper citations, like invited talks or edited volumes.)
-Papers are also available from the personal websites of lab members.
+<p>This page lists some of our publications and preprints since 2015.
+More complete lists of publications are available from the personal websites of lab members.
 </p>

 {% for y in page.years %}